|

 2) Be neat, clean, uncluttered and easy-to-read a) Make effective use of white space, bold type and underlining to improve readability and to provide good separation of resume contents b) Use standard 8 1/2 x 11 " white or buff color paper, 20- or 24-pount weight c) Use bullet points to highlight your accomplishments.
 Large blocks of text are tedious to read and will most likely be ignored. d) Use a font size (10 or greater) and type (Arial, Times, Courier) that is easy to read e) Proofread carefully to eliminate typos and grammatical errors

-course or seminar you ever attended.
-Focus on your most relevant, marketable
+list every course or seminar you ever attended.
+Focus on your most relevant

 4) Include an objective statement to indicate the level and type of position you seek. a) Don't be too broad or too vague when stating your objective b) Avoid using specific job titles, which are not consistent among companies and industries